makukha/multipython/.github/MAINTAINING.md

 * Base image `debian:stable-slim` is updated.
 * Pyenv is updated, e.g. new Python version is released.
-* Critical bug is found in `makukha/multipython:pyenv`.
+* Critical bug is found in `makukha/multipython:base`.

-In all these cases, all images are rebuilt from ground up.
+In all these and other cases, all images are rebuilt from ground up.

 ## Build